 - COSHH Risk Assessments and risk registers updated

 - Appropriate Training has been given to all employees

 - Current welding control measures have been reviewed

 Physical hazards should also be evaluated, such as heat stress, EMF and Workplace Noise Exposure depending on the job’s specific circumstances.
 All aspects should be considered when undertaking risk assessments, and control measures should be implemented accordingly to reflect the risk level.

 If you are welding mild steel, we recommend updating your COSHH risk assessment and adapt any exposure controls previously in place.
 This will ensure the provision of suitable control measures moving forward.

-ECL’s highly experienced occupational hygienists can evaluate the risk to exposure of hazardous agents in the workplace, including welding fume.
-The aim being to ensure complete COSHH compliance via effective COSHH control measures.
+ECL’s highly experienced occupational hygienists can evaluate the risk of exposure of hazardous agents in the workplace, including welding fume.
+The aim is to ensure complete COSHH compliance via effective COSHH control measures.

 For 18 years, our occupational hygiene department has serviced many industries offering the risk of welding fume exposure.
 We have attended many of these sites to undertake Workplace Exposure Monitoring among our many other air quality, occupational hygiene or environmental consultancy services.